-Static Stress-strain behavior
+3.1 Static Stress-strain behavior

-A typical soil response to uniform cyclic strains is represented in Fig. 2, which highlights or allows one to derive the following fundamental parameters:
+A typical soil response to uniform cyclic strains with amplitude γ_c is represented in Fig. 2, which highlights or allows one to derive the following fundamental parameters:

+- G{max}: initial (or tangent) shear modulus

+- τ_c : shear stress mobilized at γ_c

-Gmax: initial (or tangent) shear modulus Smax: ultimate shear strength, revealed at large strains Gs: secant (or equivalent) shear modulus λ: hysteretic (or intrinsic) damping ratio = $\Delta W/2\pi\gamma{\rm C}\tau{\rm C}$, with $\Delta W = $ Energy lost in a given cycle
+- Gs: secant (or equivalent) shear modulus

+- λ : hysteretic (or intrinsic) damping ratio = $\Delta W/2\pi\gamma_c\tau_c$,

+- with $\Delta W =$ Energy lost in a given cycle

-Both Gs and λ are strain-dependent parameters that need to be described by specific laws within a given cycle.
-Gmax and Smax are shown to decrease with the number of cycles (cyclic degradation).
+Both G_s and λ are strain-dependent parameters that need to be described by specific laws within a given cycle. τ{max} is the ultimate shear strength, revealed at large strains. τ{max} and G{max} are shown to decrease with the number of cycles (cyclic degradation).

-Initial Shear modulus and ultimate shear strength
+3.2 Initial Shear modulus and ultimate shear strength

-Numerous studies have dealt with the initial shear modulus to be used in earthquake engineering.
-However, because most of them are supported by parameters determined in the laboratory, we recommend an empirical approach based on correlations with CPT data (cone resistance qc, local skin friction fs, and friction ratio FR), as follows:
+Numerous studies have dealt with the initial shear modulus to be used in earthquake engineering (e.g. Drnevich et al., 1967).
+However, most of them are supported by parameters determined in the laboratory which are generally not available when a vibratory penetration issue arises.
+That is why the following, empirical approach based on correlations with CPT data (cone resistance q_e , local skin friction f_s , and friction ratio FR), is suggested :